horriblename/hyprgrass/README.md

 ### Custom Commands

-You can also bind gesture events to dispatchers, it currently uses the built-in bind keyword like keybinds.
-This will likely change in the future.
+You can also bind gesture events to dispatchers, using touchbind keyword.
+The syntax is like normal keybinds.

 #### Syntax

 ```
-bind = , <gesture_name>, <dispatcher>, <args>
+touchbind = , <gesture_name>, <dispatcher>, <args>
 ```

 where (skip to [examples](#examples) if this is confusing):